 Naturally the level of violence employed by the target of the aggressor, or his agents, may not be excessive.
 The aggressed-upon may use only as much violence as is absolutely necessary to keep his property.
 Any violence beyond that may not be deemed as having been extorted by the aggressor.
 Such violence against the initial aggressor — in excess of what is necessary for a successful defense — may be either legitimate (retributive), or illegitimate (aggressive), but determining which is a question for the theory of punishment to resolve, and not a matter of self-defense proper.

-It is important to understand the right to self-defense and of the right to retribution are distinct from one another.
+It is important to understand that the right to self-defense and the right to retribution are distinct from one another.
 They are governed by different principles.
 What magnitude of force is permitted in defense is governed by the principle of the least, sufficient force.
 How extensive an application of force is appropriate in punishment is determined by the principle of proportionality.
 There is no way in which the principle proportionality affects the right to self-defense.
 Attempting to force upon self-defense the ill-fitting straitjacket of proportionality would mean erecting arbitrary constraints to defense that are ultimately just as indefensible as the across-the-board objections to self-defense by radical pacifists.

 To illustrate this point let us first conceive of a crime that has irreparable consequences for the victim, but for which the proper punishment falls short of the death penalty.
-Let is imagine a moderately severe physical assault that results in life-long chronic pain fits these criteria.
+Let us imagine a moderately severe physical assault that results in life-long chronic pain fits these criteria.
 Now let us say that John attacks Joe unprovoked, determined not to stop until he inflicts on the latter a battering of this sort.
 Finally let us say that Joe is in a possession of a crystal ball and therefore knows, firstly that he may not withstand the ferocity of John’s attack other than by quickly pulling a pistol and shooting him in the chest which is easily fatal, and secondly that failing to do that will end in some lasting physical damage for him, but will not be life-threatening.

 In such a case is it within Joe’s rights to defend himself in the only way that will prevent him from suffering irreparable damage to his body?
 Those who uphold property rights must see that it is.
 Since Joe has a right to his body, he has a right to keep his body intact.
 He may not be compelled to give up the function of his body for the sake of someone else, least of all someone who attacks him unjustifiably.